nuxeo-archives/tools-nuxeo-cmis-jmeter/README.txt

   This produce a basic html report.

-* Running the bench with JMeter GUI
+* Running the bench with the JMeter GUI

   Load the ./loadtests/cmis-bench.xml file.
   Check the Parameters user defined variables.

 * Running the junit test with maven

+  This will use the default properties hard coded in the junit test.

   mvn test

 * To do

 ** DONE Add a rampup period
    CLOSED: [2011-08-26 ven.
 10:51]
    :LOGBOOK:
    - State "DONE"       from "TODO"       [2011-08-26 ven.
 10:51]
    :END:
+** DONE Run build from ant
+   CLOSED: [2011-08-26 ven.
+12:50]
+   :LOGBOOK:
+   - State "DONE"       from "TODO"       [2011-08-26 ven.
+12:50]
+   :END:
+   include the mvn cmd in ant build
-** TODO Remove debug trace
+** DONE Remove debug trace
+   CLOSED: [2011-08-26 ven.
+12:51]
+   :LOGBOOK:
+   - State "DONE"       from "TODO"       [2011-08-26 ven.
+12:51]
+   :END:
-   and add log4j conf
+** TODO Add a log4j conf
 ** TODO Add a file content and title
 ** TODO Render the throughput in the report
-** TODO Run build from ant
-   include the mvn cmd in ant build